Bail legislation passes first reading

 The bill passed its first reading by 105 votes to 15 with the Green and Mana parties voting against it.

-Next story in Political: Government has no economic plan, says Labour
+Next story in Politics: Government has no economic plan, says Labour

 Copyright © 2012, Radio New Zealand